Ericsson/c3-web-examples/README.md

 * **Audio Detector** - (<a href="webrtc/audioDetector.html">code</a> | <a href="https://ericsson.github.io/c3-web-examples/webrtc/audioDetector.html">live</a>) - Handles errors that can occur when accessing user media devices, and verifies that audio is received from the microphone.
 * **Audio Meter** - (<a href="webrtc/audioMeter.html">code</a> | <a href="https://ericsson.github.io/c3-web-examples/webrtc/audioMeter.html">live</a>) - Accesses the microphone and show the current volume as both raw and filtered values.

+## WebRTC screen/application sharing

+* **Share Screen or Application** - (<a href="screen-sharing/screenSharing.html">code</a> | <a href="https://ericsson.github.io/c3-web-examples/screen-sharing/screenSharing.html">live</a>) -
+Allow users to share their screen or any running application, given that the Chrome and Firefox extentions are provided.

 ## Sharing data